The New TSDR! Trademark Status and Document Retrieval

 (TSDR is at http://tsdr.uspto.gov/)

-TSDR 2.0 is a new database (update of 1.0) from the USPTO that integrates TDR and TARR, as Trademark Status and Document Retrieval (TSDR).
+The TSDR database from the USPTO integrates the previous TDR and TARR, as Trademark Status and Document Retrieval (TSDR).
 TSDR provides access to viewing, printing, and downloading snapshots of the data the USPTO stores about a trademark application or registration.
+One of the cool features of TSDR is that the TSDR link to any particular application or registration stay hot and active as opposed to TESS links that go stale.
+This comes in handy for saving information regarding the results of searches.

 Why is the TSDR important?
 The USPTO uses document steps to advance a trademark application through the necessary steps to get to final disposition of registration or abandonment.
 Each of these steps has one or more documents that show the step.